ToxicFrog/doom-mods/laevis/README.md

 This should be compatible with every IWAD and pretty much every mod, including weapon/enemy replacements and total conversions.
 It relies entirely on event handlers and runtime reflection, so as long as the player's guns are still subclasses of `Weapon` it should behave properly.

-It has been tested (although not necessarily extensively) with:
+It has been tested (although not necessarily extensively) and is known to work with:
 - Doom, Doom 2, Heretic, and Chex Quest
 - Ashes 2063
 - Champions
 - Colourful Hell
 - DoomRL Arsenal
 - Hedon Bloodrite
-- Hideous Destructor
 - LegenDoom & LegenDoomLite
 - MetaDoom
 - Trailblazer

+It is known be playable with some issues with:
+- Hideous Destructor

 Some mods have specific integration features or compatibility concerns; these are detailed below.